grnet/synnefo/docs/source/devguide.rst

-ETag                        The ETag of the object Content-Length              The size of the object Content-Type                The MIME content type of the object Last-Modified               The last object modification date Content-Encoding            The encoding of the object (optional) Content-Disposition         The presentation style of the object (optional) X-Object-Manifest           Large object support (optional) X-Object-Meta-*             Optional user defined metadata
+ETag                        The ETag of the object Content-Length              The size of the object Content-Type                The MIME content type of the object Last-Modified               The last object modification date (regardless of version) Content-Encoding            The encoding of the object (optional) Content-Disposition         The presentation style of the object (optional) X-Object-Version            The object's version identifier X-Object-Version-Timestamp  The object's version timestamp X-Object-Manifest           Large object support (optional) X-Object-Public             Object is publicly accessible (optional) X-Object-Meta-*             Optional user defined metadata
 ==========================  ===============================